 With Big Data in manufacturing, all relevant data in relation to the complete life cycle of a machine or plant can be saved.
 Based on this data, completely new possibilities for analysis arise.
 The operators of machines and equipment (manufacturing companies) can work with the data from their entire production estate.
 The machine and equipment manufacturers have data from a number of the same machines available for their evaluations.

 The Benefit of Big Data

 Manufacturing companies can uncover unexploited potential in equipment efficiency and effectiveness as well as quality management with Big Data analyses, which in turn increases the Overall Equipment Effectiveness (OEE).
 Another advantage is that it allows predictive maintenance.
 Optimized maintenance management has a positive effect on production costs and overall equipment effectiveness.

 Machine and equipment manufacturers can also gain additional valuable findings in relation to improvements in construction using Big Data analyses which can, for example, consequently increase the manufacturing capacity and energy efficiency at the same time.

 Big Data with zenon

 zenon already offers possibilities for handling very large amounts of data.
 Data security, the rapid evaluation of data and ergonomic handling are the main focus.
 Users can freely choose whether they operate zenon purely on-premises or scale it with enhancements to the cloud.
-With version 7.20, zenon can be seamlessly integrated with the Microsoft Azure cloud platform.
+With the newest zenon version, zenon can be seamlessly integrated with the Microsoft Azure cloud platform.